lukegjpotter/CycloCrossLeagueManager/README.md

 ### Active APIs

-none
+`/gridding` to handle the gridding for a round.

 ### APIs in Development

-`/gridding` to handle the gridding for a round.

 `/raceresults` to handle updating the standings after a round.